GinoLucianoRojo1993/Windows-Decrapifier-/README.md

 48. Sets Windows to Dark Mode

 # How to Use:
-1.Download/clone this repo.
+1. Download/clone this repo.
-2.Right Click on start button & open Powershell(Admin)
+2. Right Click on start button & open Powershell(Admin)
-3.This step depends on where you have downloaded the script.
+3. This step depends on where you have downloaded the script.
 We will assume that you have downloaded this scipt in downloads. cd .. cd C:\Users\<Your windows username>\Downloads\
    cd .\Windows-Decrapifier-main\Windows-Decrapifier-main\
 4. Type the following commands :